itsayellow/zipls/README.md

 # zipls
 ls inside of a zip file (without extracting!)

-zipls will produce near-identical output on a zip file as ls would in the current directory after extracting the zip file.
+zipls will produce near-identical output on a zip file as ls would after extracting the zip file in the current directory.

 Some of the key ls switches are replicated.